box/developer.box.com/guides/cli/scripts/deprovision-users.md

 ### Box application

-To use the script, you will need a Box application.
-If you don't have one go to your [developer console][console], and follow the guide [Setup with OAuth 2.0][auth].
+To use the script, you will need a Box application with OAuth 2.0 authentication.
+If you don't have one, go to your [developer console][console], and follow the guide [Setup with OAuth 2.0][auth].